billardesign/360-Unity/README.md

 ## Creating a 3d environment for 360 Youtube and VR tools.
-The idea behind this project was to create a room for the purposes of a character driven story from a first person perspective, the viewer would take the role of the character and watch as the environment would change around her showing what the character is experiencing with whether it personal, physical or psychological.
+The idea behind this project was to create a room for the purposes of a character driven story from a first person perspective, the viewer would take the role of the character and watch as the environment would change around her showing what the character is experiencing with whether it be personal, physical or psychological.
 ## Build 3D Box/Room
 The first stage is to create the environment of the story which in this case is a room.
 To create a room it is necessary to create a wall, to do this right-click in your hierarchy, go to 3D-object and select Cube.